 Let’s look at Kindergarten readiness from a new lens

 Remember, there’s more to early childhood than the ABCs and 123s – no matter how much social media disagrees.
-It’s not going to define your child when they learn to count or know the alphabet (no but seriously, kids learn these skills on a spectrum from 2 to 6 and you need to be ok with where your child falls on that spectrum.)
+It’s not going to define your child when they learn to count or know the alphabet (but seriously, kids learn these skills on a spectrum from 2 to 6 and you need to be okay with where your child falls on that spectrum.)

 Instead, let’s shift our focus back to the most important part of early childhood: learning life and social skills.
 Without these skills, school academics will be a mountain to climb, being away from home will be a struggle, and learning to live an independent life will be so complicated.